 My Mindful Morning Routine – Typical Day

 I will start by saying, I am still a work in progress.
-Some mornings, I am apt to “snooze”, and I have yet to implement an exercise routine I’ve been thinking about for a while now.
+Some mornings, I am apt to “snooze”, and I have yet to implement an exercise routine with different exercise equipment I’ve been thinking about for a while now.
 I also hope to set my wake up time for a bit earlier, but for right now, I am pretty happy with the results I am seeing with the changes I’ve made.
 All in all, I am taking care of ME first, and I am getting it done early.
 Then, I am focused on the baby and spending more time with him.
 When he is down for his naps, I can then be hyper-focused on my work and complete tasks that are helping our business grow exponentially.
 And there’s nothing better at keeping you motivated than feeling a true sense of accomplishment day after day.

 5:55am – Stretch/Drink water.